 The Queue has high availability, which guarantees the Workflow command is store in Queue.
 The messages stay in Queue until they are successfully processed.

 In contrast to AppFabric execution, the Workflow Worker is an external Windows process and all Business Components and other resources hosted on Application Server are not accessible on Worker.
 That limitation puts additional requirements to Workflow Activities running on Worker.
 For example, if the Activity requires executing Business Logic, it needs to be triggered over the Web Service.
 The standard Workflow Activities delivered with Product which considers Worker specific and could be executed on Worker, marked as Worker Compatible.
 If the Workflow uses only Workflow activities compatible with Worker, then this workflow can be executed on the Workflow Worker.

 The System allows installing an unlimited number of Workers.
-In Administration, application open the management area "Services & Processes > Workflows > Workers".
+Adding additional Worker to a Farm allows to scale of the System and making it more reliable and resilient for various infrastructure challenges like unexpected growth of the System usage, or In Administration, application open the management area "Services & Processes > Workflows > Workers".

 - Run "Download Worker" action.

 The System automatically generates a new archive which already includes the basic configuration settings like Application Server URL and name of the Service Account.

 - Unpack the received archive file on the computer where you want to install the Workflow Worker.